 - Wear gloves when gardening, cleaning, or washing dishes.

 - Use care when removing the hair under your arm.
 Do not use a straight razor or hair removal cream, as they can cause skin breaks.

 - Avoid tight jewelry, clothing, or anything that can cause a tourniquet effect (such as that caused by blood drawing or the taking of blood pressures) on the affected arm.
 If both arms are involved, ask your doctor how to proceed.

 - Take care not to get sunburned.
 Use sunscreen with an SPF of at least 30.

 - Avoid using heating and hot packs on the affected arm and shoulder.

 Finding Support for Lymphedema

 MSK breast cancer patients receive care from a team of rehabilitation experts who specialize in lymphedema therapy.
-Appointments are available with our specialists in Manhattan, as well as MSK Westchester and MSK Commack on Long Island.
+Appointments are available with our specialists in Manhattan, as well as MSK Bergen, Monmouth, Nassua, and Westchester.

-- Support groups.
-We offer support groups at our Evelyn H. Lauder Breast Center in Manhattan as well as at MSK Commack.
-These groups are free and open to anyone who has experienced cancer-related lymphedema.
+- Support group.
+We offer a support group at our Evelyn H. Lauder Breast Center in Manhattan.
+The group is free and open to anyone who has experienced cancer-related lymphedema.
 Call our social work department for details at 212-639-7020.